Governance Framework

 Board and Board Committees

-The Board structure consists of the Board of Directors, the Audit (Risk Management) Committee, the Corporate Governance Committee, the Nomination and Remuneration Committee and the Company Secretary, underpinned by related Charters, Policies and Codes.
+The Board structure consists of the Board of Directors, the Audit and Risk Management Committee Charter, the Corporate Governance Committee, the Nomination and Remuneration Committee, and the Company Secretary, underpinned by related Charters, Policies, and Codes.

 Board of Directors Charter